Research institute: Research institutes in Europe

 From the throes of the Scientific Revolution came the 17th century scientific academy.
 In London, the Royal Society was founded in 1660, and in France Louis XIV founded the Académie royale des sciences in 1666 which came after private academic assemblies had been created earlier in the seventeenth century to foster research.

 In the early 18th century, Peter the Great established an educational-research institute to be built in his newly created imperial capital, St Petersburg.
 His plan combined provisions for linguistic, philosophical and scientific instruction with a separate academy in which graduates could pursue further scientific research.
 It was the first institution of its kind in Europe to conduct scientific research within the structure of a university.
 The St Petersburg Academy was established by decree on 28 January 1724.

-At the European level, there are now several government-funded institutions such as the European Space Agency (ESA), the nuclear research centre CERN, the European Southern Observatory ESO (Grenoble), the European Synchrotron Radiation Facility (ESRF) (Grenoble), the EUMETSAT facility, the Italian -European Sistema Trieste with, among others, the International Centre for Theoretical Physics and the research complex Elettra Sincrotrone Trieste, the biology project EMBL, and the fusion projects ITER and Wendelstein 7-X, which in addition to technical developments have a strong research focus.
+At the European level, there are now several government-funded institutions such as the European Space Agency (ESA), the nuclear research centre CERN, the European Southern Observatory (ESO) (Grenoble), the European Synchrotron Radiation Facility (ESRF) (Grenoble), EUMETSAT, the Italian-European Sistema Trieste with, among others, the International Centre for Theoretical Physics and the research complex Elettra Sincrotrone Trieste, the biology project EMBL, and the fusion project ITER which in addition to technical developments has a strong research focus.

-Scientific research in twentieth century America
+Scientific research in the 20th century United States

 Research institutes came to emerge at the beginning of the twentieth century.
 In 1900, at least in Europe and the United States, the scientific profession had only evolved so far as to include the theoretical implications of science and not its application.
 Research scientists had yet to establish a leadership in expertise.
 Outside scientific circles it was generally assumed that a person in an occupation related to the sciences carried out work which was necessarily "scientific" and that the skill of the scientist did not hold any more merit than the skill of a labourer.
 A philosophical position on science was not thought by all researchers to be intellectually superior to applied methods.
 However any research on scientific application was limited by comparison.
 A loose definition attributed all naturally occurring phenomena to "science".
 The growth of scientific study stimulated a desire to reinvigorate the scientific discipline by robust research in order to extract "pure" science from such broad categorisation.